 One of the main functionalities of GLAD is the conversion function which allows users to convert a dataset from its native format in the source database (node) into another format convenient for the user.
 This functionality is based on key metadata descriptors, which are required from datasets to be connected to GLAD in order to allow for interoperability between them, as well as a global mapping of elementary flows’ nomenclature.

-UN Environment serves as the Secretariat of the GLAD network.
-Over the past years, fourteen governments have been involved in the conception and development of GLAD:
+Historically, fourteen governments were involved in the conception and development of GLAD:

 Dataset providers around the world are invited to express their interest in becoming a node of GLAD.